 “White oak is the standard by which all other oaks are measured… One of America’s most handsome native species.”
 (Michael Dirr).

 This stately tree can reach 50-80 feet and makes an impressive specimen tree with its broad round shape, dense foliage, and beautiful russet-red fall color.
 Its iconic acorns provide food for a variety of native mammals and birds while its branches and cavities also provide them shelter.
+Like other oaks, the White Oak has excellent wildlife value.
 As a keystone species, oak trees host hundreds of species of butterfly and moth caterpillars (including the Edwards Hairstreak Butterfly pictured above), making them an essential component of biodiverse local food webs.